 What is it?

-The industrial internet of things is a network of machines that gather data from their environments and share it with people and other appliances.
+The industrial Internet of Things is a machine network that gathers data from their environments and shares it with people and other appliances.
 IIoT devices connect to the manufacturer’s intranet and collect and share data with other connected machines and people.

 IIoT enables intelligent machines to think like humans in some ways.
-However, they’re capable of doing things humans cannot, such as collecting and analyzing data in real time.
+However, they can do things humans cannot, such as collecting and analyzing data in real-time.
 IIoT software provides connectivity for machines and is the hub to which the information they collect goes.

 IIoT technology is still relatively new, meaning that factories are still finding ways to use it.
 However, industrial companies are already doing some fantastic things with IIoT solutions.
 We’ll discuss some of those in the next section.